 Somehow, the world seems to have forgotten what good leadership looks like.

-The Institute is an integral part of Ivey, and as such, is able to amplify Ivey’s mission "To develop business leaders who think globally, act strategically, and contribute to the societies within which they operate."
+The Institute is an integral part of Ivey, and as such, is able to amplify Ivey’s mission "We develop leaders who think globally, act strategically, and address critical issues facing organizations and society, through impactful research and transformative learning experiences."
 Through our focus on three pillars— research, teaching and outreach — we contribute to the cultivation of business leaders for the 21st century through the development of leader character.

 Leader character is ingrained into our Institute’s mission and vision: